-national and local Increase government investments for health
+Increase national and local government investments for health

 The PHC system is crucial to the implementation of the UHC.
 Significant investments are necessary to ensure sustainable human and material resources for PHC.
-As the potential resource base of LGU allotment has increased given the Mandanas-Garcia Ruling, safeguards will be established to ensure continuous and sustained LGU investments for health.
-Shifting to matching grants, performancebased grants, and similar incentive schemes will help steer spending for health and improve LGU capacity to deliver both population and individual-based health services, as well as increase accountability to local health systems.
+As the potential resource base of LGU allotment has increased given the

+Mandanas-Garcia Ruling, safeguards will be established to ensure continuous and sustained LGU investments for health.
+Shifting to matching grants, performance-based grants, and similar incentive schemes will help steer spending for health and improve LGU capacity to deliver both population and individual-based health services, as well as increase accountability to local health systems.

 Implementation of the Special Health Fund to pool resources for health at the province or city level will enable both the national and local governments to maximize economies of scale and pursue more strategic planning, allocation, and management of local resources.
 Increases in health investments will also be matched with investments in HRH.
 To allow LGUs to hire more local health personnel, the Personnel Services cap in the Local Government Code will be adjusted.
 At the national level, sustainable financing arrangements in support of UHC will be pursued and both available and emerging financing opportunities will be maximized.

-Enhance national and local capacity for health system leadership, management, anticipatory governance, and resilience to public health emergencies in Philippine Health Insurance Corporation (PhilHealth) and other national agencies critical to UHC implementation.
+Enhance national and local capacity for health system leadership, management, anticipatory governance, and resilience to public health emergencies

+This includes strengthening technical and policy expertise, and increasing public financial management capabilities, including in Philippine Health Insurance Corporation (PhilHealth) and other national agencies critical to UHC implementation.
 Resilience to public health emergencies will be increased by enhancing LGU capacity and capability for basic epidemiology, disease surveillance, and event-based surveillance.
 Health system structures that contribute to the ability to respond quickly to diseases of public health concern, such as the Center for Disease Control and Prevention (CDC) and the Philippine Public Health Laboratory System, will be established and strengthened.